JoshDoody/joshdoody.github.io/_posts/2018-01-17-recruiter-business-model.md

 ---
 layout: post
-title: Can you trust your recruiter?
-Yes, but not for maximum salary.
+title: Can you trust your recruiter to get you the best salary possible?
+No.
 headline: Your recruiter is not your friend
 excerpt: Is your recruiter trying to get you the best job at the best salary?
-No. Here's how to look out for yourself.
+No. Here’s how to look out for yourself.
 context: negotiate
 last_modified_at: 2018-01-17
 ---